timeteam/timeteam.github.io/_posts/Non_fiction/2021-10-14-there-are-places.md

 Others pointed to books that I'll now either try to read or at least am glad to know about:  Roger Penrose _The Road to Reality_, Ananyo Bhattacharya _The Man from the Future_, Roy Rappaport _Ritual and Religion in the Making of Humanity_, David Lewis _On the Plurality of Worlds_.

-A great collection of essays including a few to revisit.
+A thoughtfull collection of essays including a few to revisit.